DrPlantabyte/Biome-Prediction-ML/README.md

 download_landcover_for_year(2002)
 ```

 I won't get the file to download.
 Instead, I'll get the `requests.exceptions.HTTPError: 401 Client Error: Unauthorized for url` error message.
-Fortunately, there's a new `modis-tools` Python library available vai pip which handles the messy business of scraping MODIS data for us.
+Fortunately, there's a new `modis-tools` Python library available via pip which handles the messy business of scraping MODIS data for us.

 ```python
 import os, sys, re, requests